pascual143/DjangoRealState/README.md

 # Python Django App Real Estate
 This application has been created with the purpose of learning and practicing with Python.
-For this, we have used Django, bootstrap for the styles and Google API for the maps.
+For this, we have used Django, bootstrap for the styles and Google API for the maps

-# PythonRealState
+# PythonRealState with Django

       The key of this aplication is to learn how to: